Predicting the timing of peak oil: 2020s

+The International Energy Agency in 2025 predicted that peak oil demand would occur in 2029, followed by a slight fall in global demand in 2030.

 No peak oil

 The view that oil extraction will never enter a depletion phase is often referred to as "cornucopian" in ecology and sustainability literature.

 Abdullah S. Jum'ah, President, Director and CEO of Saudi Aramco states that the world has adequate reserves of conventional and nonconventional oil sources that will last for more than a century.

 As recently as 2008 he pronounced "We have grossly underestimated mankind's ability to find new reserves of petroleum, as well as our capacity to raise recovery rates and tap fields once thought inaccessible or impossible to produce."
 Jum'ah believes that in-place conventional and non-conventional liquid resources may ultimately total between 13 trillion and 16 Toilbbl and that only a small fraction (1.1 trillion) has been extracted to date.

 I do not believe the world has to worry about 'peak oil' for a very long time.